The Costco Mission Statement is the Heart of its Culture

 When you know what you're looking for, it's easy to see that the Costco Mission is achieved every day by the Costco employee team.
-What's not so easy to see - but is important to remember - is that the Costco mission was founded by its founders.
+What's not so easy to see, but is important to remember, is that the Costco mission was developed by its founders.

 Outside of the state of Washington, Jeffrey Brotman might be the less famous co-founder of Costco, but that doesn't mean he was the less influential co-founder.
 When looking at Brotman's life experience, it's easy to see how much influence he had on the Costco Code of Ethics which is a key part of its corporate mission, vision, and values.

 Jeffery Brotman was born in 1942 to Bernie and Pearl Brotman in Tacoma, Washington.
 Jeffery's father was a retailer.
 During childhood, Jeff learned the core value of helping those in need who couldn’t help themselves.
 He was raised Jewish and his personal values were influenced by his Rabbi in and his parents.

 Like his father, Jeff played football in high school, where he was influenced by discipline, teamwork, and leadership.
 Jeff attended the University of Washington and received a degree in political science in 1964.
 He practiced law briefly while finishing his studies, but also worked his way through school in a retail job at Bernie’s Clothing Store.